 Healthcare providers may use genetic testing to confirm a PI diagnosis based on symptoms and other test results.
 Genetic tests can also help provide a precise diagnosis of a specific type of PI when the diagnosis is unclear.
 People without symptoms of PI may get genetic testing if they have a high risk of developing PI.

 It’s important to keep in mind that not all DNA changes cause disease.
 Additionally, some types of PI don’t have a known genetic cause.
 This means that some people may not be able to get a genetic diagnosis at this time.
-Genetic test results can also reveal unexpected information.
-Genetic counseling may help you understand the risks and benefits of genetic testing.

 On myPIteam, people share their experiences with primary immunodeficiency disorders, get advice, and find support from others who understand.